-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 Authentic interpretations are periodically issued by the Holy See in official documents.

-Thus an authoritative interpretation of Amoris Laetitiae would only be made in a new, public proclamation by the pope or the CDF.
+Thus an authoritative interpretation of Amoris Laetitia would only be made in a new, public proclamation by the pope or the CDF.

 Unless and until such a declaration is made, Amoris is to be interpreted “in the light of the whole doctrine of the Church,” including its historic understanding of the effects of divorce and civil remarriage.